sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: maximum_signature_line_length

-   An integer representing the maximum number of characters that cannot be exceeded by the signature of a Python, C or C++ object (which can be overridden with, respectively, :confval:`python_maximum_signature_line_length`, :confval:`c_maximum_signature_line_length` and :confval:`cpp_maximum_signature_line_length`).
-When negative (the default), there is no maximum, no line break will be introduced no matter how long the signature.
-   When positive, all objects whose signature exceed the given character limit will have each of their arguments displayed on a separate, indented line.
-This introduces hard line breaks, however, it does not override a potential soft wrapping introduced in the format in which the documentation is built.
-The directive option :rst:dir:`py:function:single-line-signature` (here for the example of the :rst:dir:`py:function` directive) allows to disable this behavior on specific objects.
+   If a signature's length in characters exceeds the number set, each parameter within the signature will be displayed on an individual logical line.

+   When ``None`` (the default), there is no maximum length and the entire signature will be displayed on a single logical line.

+   A 'logical line' is similar to a hard line break---builders or themes may choose to 'soft wrap' a single logical line, and this setting does not affect that behaviour.

+   Domains may provide options to suppress any hard wrapping on an individual object directive, such as seen in the C, C++, and Python domains (e.g.
+   ``py:function:single-line-parameter-list``).

+   ..
+TODO: there's currently no way to cross-reference a directive option,
+            e.g. :rst:dir:opt:`py:function:single-line-parameter-list`

-   .. versionadded:: 6.2.0
+   .. versionadded:: 6.2

 .. confval:: add_function_parentheses